 It contains the stand of Mountain Ash (Eucalyptus regnans) nearest to the city of Melbourne, and is a popular tourist destination.
 One of its greatest attractions is the Superb Lyrebird which are easily heard and observed along the main walking tracks.

 Sherbrooke Forest became part of the newly formed Dandenong Ranges National Park in 1987.
 It was formerly managed by the Forests Commission as a State forest – until 1983.
 Since 1996, Parks Victoria has managed Sherbrooke Forest as part of the National Park under the auspices of the Department of Environment, Land, Water and Planning.
-A volunteer group, the Friends of Sherbrooke Forest, was formed in 1980 and remains an active group forty-one years later.
+A volunteer group, the Friends of Sherbrooke Forest, was formed in 1980 and remains an active group more than forty years later.

 Fire, pines and their aftermath